Maximinodotpy/articles/052 - Creating Menus with Godot 4/_blog/article.md

 ## `createShortcut` helper function

-Let's also quickly go over the `createShortcut` helper function which can be used in the the menuItems variable to assign Keyboard Shortcuts to the menu items.
+Let's also quickly go over the `createShortcut` helper function which can be used in the the `menuItems` variable to assign Keyboard Shortcuts to the menu items.
 Normally we would have to go through several hoops to create a shortcut and this function simplifies that.
 It take a mandatory key variable and optionally booleans for the `ctrl`, `shift` and `alt` modifiers, by default these are set to false so if we want to assign a single letter as a shortcut we dont have to do as much.

-`Shortcuts` consist of a list of `InputEvent`'s
+[`Shortcut`s](https://docs.godotengine.org/en/stable/classes/class_shortcut.html) consist of a list of [`InputEventKey`'s](https://docs.godotengine.org/en/stable/classes/class_inputeventkey.html#class-inputeventkey)

 ```gdscript
 func createShortcut(letter: Key, ctrl: bool = false, shift: bool = false, alt: bool = false)-> Shortcut: